 18. Candida and Yeast Infections

-study published in the journal Antimicrobial Agents and Chemotherapyfound the capric acid and lauric acid in coconut oil made for an effective natural treatment for candida albicans and yeast infections.
+A study published in the journal Antimicrobial Agents and Chemotherapyfound the capric acid and lauric acid in coconut oil made for an effective natural treatment for candida albicans and yeast infections.

 To effectively kill candida and treat yeast infections, remove processed sugar and refined grains from your diet and consume plenty of healthy fats.
 Take one tablespoon of coconut oil three times daily as a supplement.